-- credit risk managing in the retail banking, supporting the credit risk assessment process and taking part in the decision making process regarding credits in the foreign branches, - credits managing/settling in the foreign branches, - handling the vindication process and performing the control in scope of the operational risk in the credit process for the credit products in foreign branches. - 2.
+- supporting the credit risk assessment process and taking part in the decision making process regarding credits in the Bank's foreign branches, - credits managing/settling in the Bank's foreign branches, - handling the vindication process in the Bank's foreign branches. - 2.
 Organizational units outside the risk management area are in charge of the management and control of other risks identified in mBank Group's operations (business risk, capital risk, reputational risk, legal risk, IT systems risk, personnel and organisational risk, security risk and compliance risk). - 3.
 Business units take part in managing particular risk types by means of taking risk into account in business decisions, in preparing the product offer and in the client acquisition process.
 The units assume the ultimate responsibility for taking risk within the set limits and for developing the Bank's results.